AzDocs/AzDocs/Wiki/Azure/Documentation/Setup-Azure-DevOps-and-GIT.md

 git push upstream 20210426
 ```

-This will create a new branch in the upstream repo.
+This will create a new branch in the github upstream repo.
 After this you can [create a PR](https://github.com/AzDocs/AzDocs/compare) on github.
 Select the branch you just created from the "compare" list.

 ![Select the compare branch](../../../wiki_images/git_how_to_keep_repos_in_sync_with_upstream_1.png)